Recordings of the 2020 RIDGE Conference on Economics and Federal Nutrition Assistance Programs, held virtually on October 14, now available.

 Tufts/UConn RIDGE Program

-Research Innovation and Development Grants in
+Tufts University/University of Connecticut Research Innovation and Development Grants in Economics (RIDGE) Program

-Acknowledgement: RIDGE is made possible by support from USDA's Food and Nutrition Service (FNS) and Economic Research Service (ERS).
+Acknowledgement: RIDGE was made possible by support from USDA's Food and Nutrition Service (FNS) and Economic Research Service (ERS).
 The views expressed in our research are those of the investigators and cannot be attributed to the U.S. Department of Agriculture, FNS, or ERS.